onap/vnfrqts-requirements/docs/Chapter4/Modularity.rst

    a.
 Must include all shared resources (e.g., private networks, server
       groups, security groups)

    b.
-Must expose all shared resources (by UUID) as “outputs” in its
+Must expose all shared resources (by UUID) as "outputs" in its
       associated Heat template (i.e., ONAP Base Module Output Parameters)

    c.
 May include initial set of VMs

    d.
-May be operational as a stand-alone “minimum” configuration of the
+May be operational as a stand-alone "minimum" configuration of the
       VNF

 2. VNFs may have one or more incremental modules which: